anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 corresponding to the contained public key.
 In addition, based on the additional signature using the IDevID, proof of identity is provided.
-Here, a JOSE object is being created in which the body utilizes the YANG module for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.
+Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 [RFC Editor: please delete] /\*
 Open Issues: Reuse of the sub-tree ietf-sztp-csr:csr may not be